Underpin-WP/underpin-theme-boilerplate/README.md

 1. It provides a clear place to put logic, data-fetching, and other things of the sort.
 1. Templates can be nested.
+1. Templates can selectively be overridden, and extended by the child theme

 ### Registering a Template